JCaballerot/Machine-Learning-Program/README.md

 # Machine_learning_program
-This is a repository to scripts used in the machine learning program.
+This is a repository to scripts used in my machine learning program.